Welcome to the Office of Student Academic Integrity (OSAI)

 What is OSAI?

-OSAI is designated by the Dean of Arts and Science to promote academic integrity (AI), to handle allegations of academic misconduct at the divisional level for the Faculty of Arts and Science (FAS), and to advise instructors, staff and students on matters related to academic integrity, academic misconduct, and the Code of Behaviour on Academic Matters -- the policy that informs all procedures related to academic misconduct at the University.
+OSAI is designated by the Dean of the Faculty of Arts and Science (FAS) to promote academic integrity (AI), to handle allegations of academic misconduct at the divisional level for FAS, and to advise instructors, staff and students on matters related to academic integrity, academic misconduct, and the Code of Behaviour on Academic Matters—the policy that informs all procedures related to academic misconduct at the University.

 Please note that OSAI is responsible for administering only the Code of Behaviour on Academic Matters.
-For issues or concerns arising in relation to the Code of Student Conduct, please contact Christopher Lang, Director of Appeals, Discipline and Faculty Grievances at (416) 946-7663.
+For issues or concerns arising in relation to the Code of Student Conduct (i.e. non-academic discipline), please contact Christopher Lang, Director of Appeals, Discipline and Faculty Grievances (ADFG) at (416) 946-7663.

 What will you find here?

 The site is a comprehensive resource for students, staff and faculty of the FAS community on all matters related to AI.
-Our goal is to promote the key principles* of honesty, trust, respect, fairness and responsibility in the pursuit of academic goals, and to offer guidance on navigating the offence resolution process.
+We are committed to promoting AI within FAS, and to offering guidance on navigating the offence resolution process.

-- clarification of expectations and why AI is so important
+- what is expected of you and why integrity is important

-- resources that help develop good scholarly habits and avoid problems of academic misconduct
+- tips to develop good scholarly habits and avoid academic misconduct

 - advice for fostering a community of integrity among your students